What is a Bonus Lecture?

 A Bonus Lecture is the last lecture of the course, posted after the rest of the course materials.
 This space can be used to market your other courses, products, and services to students.
 It is considered a marketing tool for instructors.

-Instructors typically use the Bonus Lecture to provide coupon codes, external links to other products and services, and affiliate links to supplementary course materials.
+Instructors typically use the Bonus Lecture to provide coupon codes, course referral links, external links to other products and services, and affiliate links to supplementary course materials.

 What are the rules about Bonus Lectures?